masyl/cook/doc/roadmap.md

 - Test for multi-level "each" loops

 ## Backlog
+- Passing attributes to a patial using the attr tag
 - Passing variables to partials for template renderin:
 	{$partial 'i18n', 'label'} {label /} {i18n}
 	{$partial 'person'}